 How to discover Ek Balam

-Ek Balam is an archaeological zone that you should discover if you visit Yucatan, its views will leave you speechless, especially when you go up to the main temple where you can admire the beauty of the jungle and, if the day allows it, you can even see El Castillo of Chichen Itza and the Temple Ixmoja de Coba.
+Ek Balam is an archaeological zone that you should discover if you visit Yucatan.
+Its views will leave you speechless, especially when you go up to the main temple to admire the beauty of the jungle.
+And, if the day allows it, you can even see El Castillo of Chichen Itza and the Temple Ixmoja de Coba.